Frequently Asked Questions

 What is the Right to Manage (RTM)?

-The Right to Manage allows leaseholders of flats to take over the management of their building from the landlord or existing management company—without needing to prove fault or mismanagement.
+Right to Manage allows leaseholders of flats to take over the management of their building from the freeholder (in our case L&Q), without needing to prove fault or mismanagement.
 It gives leaseholders control over services like maintenance, repairs, insurance, and service charges by forming a Right to Manage company (RTM company).

 To qualify: